aleksplast/HashTable/README.md

 # Conclusion

 * In this project we learned, what is hashtable, how to construct it
-* We tested 7 different hash functions and choose the best one
+* We tested 8 different hash functions and chose the best one
-* Using assembler, SIMD instructions and other methods we were able to make search in hashtable 4.59 times faster than compiler could.
+* Using assembler, SIMD instructions and other methods we were able to make search in hashtable 4.59 times faster than compiler could

 Here is final table with all optimizations.